Celebrating Black History at My HBCU

-by Christal E. Carmichael, Professor of Psychology, North Carolina Central University
+Christal E. Carmichael is a Professor of Psychology at North Carolina Central University

 The celebration of Black History began long before it was called Black History Month.
 In fact, it began as Negro History Week by the great historian, Dr. Carter G. Woodson.
 In an effort to acknowledge the significant impact that the contributions of African Americans have had on the building of our nation, Dr. Woodson researched and promoted achievements by Black Americans and people of African descent.

 After decades of recognition as Negro History Week, this celebration evolved into Black History Month on many College Campuses and was officially acknowledged in 1976 by President Gerald Ford as an opportunity to honor the too often neglected accomplishments of Black Americans.